DataJuggler/Excelerate/README.md

 Rather than continue to write custom loaders, I really only need custom Exporters in most cases.

-This short code snippet will load all the rows from a worksheet named Export:
+This short code snippet will load all the rows from a worksheet:

 // (Sample is a Windows Form .Net 5 project)